ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

   && sudo mv kubectl /usr/local/bin/
 ```

-As our server is configured to use RBAC authorization, we need to authirize to our server in somehow.
-To do that, we will generate certificate file which will be signed by ca cert, and have "admin" CN property.
+As the api server is configured in more or less secure mode, we need to provide some credentials when accessing it.
+We will use certificate files as the credentials.
+That is why we need to generate a proper certificate file that will allow us to access api server with administrator privileges
 ```bash
 {
 cat > admin-csr.json <<EOF